Marvel Cinematic Universe: Phase Six

-Phase Six of the Marvel Cinematic Universe (MCU) is a group of American superhero films and television series produced by Marvel Studios based on characters that appear in publications by Marvel Comics, and the shared universe in which those stories are set.
-The phase includes Disney+ television series from Marvel Studios, with animated series by Marvel Studios Animation, and a television special marketed as a "Marvel Studios Special Presentation".
-It began in July 2025 with the release of the film The Fantastic Four: First Steps and is set to conclude in December 2027 with the release of the film Avengers: Secret Wars.
+Phase Six of the Marvel Cinematic Universe (MCU) is a group of American superhero films and television series produced by Marvel Studios based on characters that appear in publications by Marvel Comics.
+The MCU is the shared universe in which all of the films and series are set.
+The phase includes television series produced by Marvel Studios and Marvel Studios Animation for the streaming service Disney+, as well as a television special marketed as a "Marvel Television Special Presentation".
+The phase began with the film The Fantastic Four: First Steps in July 2025 and is set to end with the film Avengers: Secret Wars in December 2027.
+Phases Four, Five, and Six make up "The Multiverse Saga" storyline.

-Kevin Feige produces every film in the phase, with Amy Pascal also producing Spider-Man: Brand New Day (2026), and Anthony and Joe Russo directing and producing the crossover films Avengers: Doomsday (2026) and Secret Wars.
+Kevin Feige is producing every film in the phase, with Amy Pascal, Avi Arad, and Rachel O'Connor also producing Spider-Man: Brand New Day (2026)—a co-production between Marvel Studios and Columbia Pictures—and Marvel Studios executives Louis D'Esposito and Jonathan Schwartz also producing the crossover film Avengers: Doomsday (2026).
 The films star Pedro Pascal as Reed Richards / Mister Fantastic in First Steps and Tom Holland as Peter Parker / Spider-Man in Brand New Day.
 Many actors from previous Marvel projects return for Doomsday and Secret Wars.
+Walt Disney Studios Motion Pictures is distributing the films except for Brand New Day, which was released by Sony Pictures Releasing.
+The phase's films have grossed over billion at the global box office.

-The television series star Yahya Abdul-Mateen II as Simon Williams / Wonder Man in Wonder Man (2026), Charlie Cox as Matt Murdock / Daredevil in the second and third seasons of Daredevil: Born Again (2026–27), Paul Bettany as Vision in VisionQuest (2026), and Hudson Thames as Peter Parker / Spider-Man in the second and third seasons of the animated Your Friendly Neighborhood Spider-Man (2026).
-Other animated series in the phase include Eyes of Wakanda and Marvel Zombies (both 2025).
-The series are released under different labels: "Marvel Spotlight" for Wonder Man, "Marvel Animation" for the animated series, and "Marvel Television" for the other live-action series.
-An untitled Punisher television special stars Jon Bernthal as Frank Castle / Punisher.
+The phase's series are released under different labels: "Marvel Animation" for the animated series; "Marvel Spotlight" for the more standalone series Wonder Man (2026); and "Marvel Television" for other live-action series.
+The television series star ensemble casts for the animated miniseries Eyes of Wakanda and the first season of the animated series Marvel Zombies (both 2025), Yahya Abdul-Mateen II as Simon Williams / Wonder Man in Wonder Man, Charlie Cox as Matt Murdock / Daredevil in the second and third seasons of Daredevil: Born Again (2026–27), Paul Bettany as Vision in VisionQuest (2026), and Hudson Thames as Peter Parker / Spider-Man in the second season of the animated Your Friendly Neighborhood Spider-Man (2027).

-Phases Four, Five, and Six make up "The Multiverse Saga" storyline.
+In addition to the feature films and television series, the phase also includes the television special The Punisher: One Last Kill (2026), starring Jon Bernthal as Frank Castle / Punisher.
+Some tie-in comic books are also included.
+The re-release of Avengers: Endgame (2019), Avengers Endgame: Encore (2026), during the phase featured additional footage that connected Endgame to Doomsday.
+Additionally, the second and third seasons of the Marvel Studios Animation series X-Men '97 are being released on Disney+ alongside Phase Six as part of the Multiverse Saga.